usercrixus/42ftLinearRegression/README.md

 Work and any csv on the form:

 ```
-key, value
+key,value
-x, y
+x,y
 ```

 where x and y are valid numbers.
-For more information, see data.csv file.
+For more informations, see data.csv file.